ekozat/courses_select_manager/README.md

 **Project Overview**

-In Sprint 8 for F23 CIS*3760, our team will be generating graph for course pre-requisites as a tree diagram on our website by implementing the following:
+In Sprint 8 for F23 CIS\*3760, our team will be generating graph for course pre-requisites as a tree diagram on our website by implementing the following:

--   Choose the appropriate javascript library
+-   Choose the appropriate JavaScript library
 -   Identify Root Node and Build Tree Structure
--   Responsive & Accessible UI\
+-   Responsive & Accessible UI
 -   Implement Dark Mode
+-   **NOTE**
+    -   Generating the tree for all courses will take a significant amount of time due to the number of courses offered and connections between them
+    -   We have done as much optimization as we could and on Safari/Firefox, the time will take around 1 minute
+    -   On Chrome, however, due to not handling concurrent API calls the same, will take longer about 2-3 minutes

 ## Team Approach

 -   Simar will create tasks, lead group meetings, and ensure everyone is okay with what tasks they are working on this sprint
     -   Will develop user stories/test cases and Implement dark mode.
 -   Sara, Fee, Maneesh and Emily will work in team programming format and work together on following tasks.